kometbomb/prototracker-modular/MODULES.md

 This can be used to host another whole synth inside a synth.
 The inputs and outputs depend on the contained input/output modules.

+Double click the module to access its insides.
+You can use CTRL+O and CTRL+S to load and save whatever is inside the module.
+To use partials, first create a Container, double-click and load a new synth partial with CTRL+O.

 ### ExtIn/ExtOut

 These modules act as the interface between the Container module and the